 Multi-material battery casing for electromobility: AZL industry network conducts joint concept study and product development

-In October 2020, AZL together with an international industrial consortium consisting of 34 companies (status of today) launched a joint project to develop a cost-competitive multi-material battery casing.
+In October 2020, AZL together with an international industrial consortium consisting of 46 companies (status of July 2021) launched a joint project to develop multiple concepts for a cost-competitive multi-material battery casing.
 The consortium includes automotive OEM Audi AG and suppliers along the value chain.
 The 8-month product development starts with an international market analysis as well as a concept study in which different multi-material component concepts including production scenarios will be developed and evaluated with regard to their costs.
-Finally, a final multi-material battery casing is designed in detail, each to be evaluated on weight, cost, and production eco-impact.
+Finally, multiple multi-material battery casings are designed in detail, each to be evaluated on weight, cost, and production eco-impact.
 A demonstrator will be manufactured as a prototype in a follow-up project.
 The project is still open to join for companies interested.

 The demand for electric vehicles is increasing and with it the need for lightweight and robust battery casings.
 A large number of different battery casings with very different component concepts already exist on the market.
 However, these battery casings, which are usually made of aluminum and steel, cannot offer the optimal solution for each of the numerous requirements.
 The project that emerged from the AZL Partnership instead pursues a multi-material approach that uses the right material at the right place for each specific requirement.